coq/coq/doc/sphinx/proof-engine/tactics.rst

       in_hyp_as ::= in {+, @ident {? @as_ipat } }
       as_ipat ::= as @simple_intropattern

-   This tactic applies to any goal.
+   Matches the current goal
+   against one or more hypotheses or the conclusion of the :token:`one_term`\s (in :n:`@constr_with_bindings_arg`).
+   If the match succeeds,
+   the tactic returns a subgoal for each non-dependent premise of each :n:`@one_term`.
+If the conclusion of :token:`one_term` does not match the goal *and* the conclusion is an inductive type isomorphic to a tuple type, then each component of the tuple is recursively matched to the goal in the left-to-right order.
+(Note that the conclusion of the term `A -> B` is `B`, and the conclusion of `A -> B -> C` is `C`.
+This use of "conclusion" is different from the "goal conclusion".)

+   .. todo PR: the original wording above "the type of :token:`term`" seemed it should
+      just be "the :token:`term`"

+   .. todo PR: what are the semantics if there are multiple @one_terms?

+   .. todo PR: is the following sentence necessary?
       The argument term is a term well-formed in the local context.
-The tactic :tacn:`apply` tries to match the current goal against the conclusion of the type of :token:`term`.
-If it succeeds, then the tactic returns as many subgoals as the number of non-dependent premises of the type of term.
-If the conclusion of the type of :token:`term` does not match the goal *and* the conclusion is an inductive type isomorphic to a tuple type, then each component of the tuple is recursively matched to the goal in the left-to-right order.

-   The tactic :tacn:`apply` relies on first-order unification with dependent types unless the conclusion of the type of :token:`term` is of the form :n:`P (t__1 ... t__n)` with ``P`` to be instantiated.
-In the latter case, the behavior depends on the form of the goal.
-If the goal is of the form :n:`(fun x => Q) u__1 ... u__n` and the :n:`t__i` and :n:`u__i` unify, then :g:`P` is taken to be :g:`(fun x => Q)`.
-Otherwise, :tacn:`apply` tries to define :g:`P` by abstracting over :g:`t_1 ... t__n` in the goal.
+   The tactic uses first-order unification with dependent types unless the target (the goal conclusion or hypothesis to match) is of the form
+   :n:`P (t__1 ... t__n)` with ``P`` to be instantiated.
+In the latter case,
+   the behavior depends on the form of the target.
+If the target is of the form :n:`(fun x => Q) u__1 ... u__n` and the :n:`t__i` and :n:`u__i` unify, then :g:`P` is taken to be :g:`(fun x => Q)`.
+Otherwise, :tacn:`apply` tries to define :g:`P` by abstracting over :g:`t_1 ... t__n` in the target.
-   See :tacn:`pattern` to transform the goal so that it gets the form :n:`(fun x => Q) u__1 ... u__n`.
+   YOu can use :tacn:`pattern` to transform the target so that it gets the form :n:`(fun x => Q) u__1 ... u__n`.

-   .. exn:: Unable to unify @term with @term.
+   .. exn:: Unable to unify @one_term with @one_term.

-      The :tacn:`apply` tactic failed to match the conclusion of :token:`term` and the current goal.
-You can help the :tacn:`apply` tactic by transforming your goal with the :tacn:`change` or :tacn:`pattern` tactics.
+      The :tacn:`apply` tactic failed to match the conclusion of :token:`one_term`.
+      You can help :tacn:`apply` by
+      transforming your goal with the :tacn:`change` or :tacn:`pattern` tactics.

    .. exn:: Unable to find an instance for the variables {+ @ident}.

-      This occurs when some instantiations of the premises of :token:`term` are not deducible from the unification.
+      This occurs when some instantiations of the premises of :token:`one_term` are not deducible from the unification.
 This is the case, for instance, when you want to apply a transitivity property.
 In this case, you have to use one of the variants below: